appnetwise/anw-process-document/content/website-development-process.md

 - **Objective**: To create a modern, responsive website that aligns with the client's business goals.
 - **Stakeholders**: Client representatives, project managers, developers, and quality assurance team members.

+The structured approach ensures that all aspects of website development are thoroughly planned and executed, from understanding client needs to delivering a final product that meets high standards of quality and performance.
+Each phase is designed to address specific project requirements and facilitate effective collaboration among all stakeholders.